SvenBroeckling/phasesix-rulebook/published/create_en.md

 With the career points, templates can be composed during character creation, which make up the career and thus all the values of the character.

+### The lineage template

+Each lineage is assigned its own character template, which can be added to the character's background at no point cost.
+The respective lineage template can only be selected if the character has the corresponding lineage.

+For humans, this template brings the following characteristics:

+* Rerolls: 2
+* Bonus dice: 2

 ### Extensions and epochs

 At the beginning of a Phase Six campaign or adventure, the game master determines the era in which the adventure is set.
 Phase Six has several earthly eras to choose from: